 Check that timekeepers, scrutineers and ambulance/rescue sign-on and have all the information they need to do their work.
 They are all used to doing this so will simply get on with what they need to do.

 Check that all drivers present have signed-on and record total number.
 Inform course control/timekeepers of any no shows or class changes.

-The MSA steward will have several forms that you will be asked to complete.
+The Motorsport UK steward will have several forms that you will be asked to complete.
 Rescue vehicle details is the only one he needs before the event starts: he will often ask for this directly from the rescue vehicle.
 There is a form that records the number of signed-on competitors, this has to match the number that is also recorded on the permit.
-Any non-production of licence forms need to be authenticated by the MSA steward.
+Any non-production of licence forms need to be authenticated by the Motorsport UK steward.
 And the last form records the fire extinguisher details and timekeepers equipment details.
 At the end of the day he will collect these forms from you along with a copy of the results, and the scrutineers report (they will bring this to you during the day).